 - During a mission, a drone can quickly perform a perimeter check and find people in distress with AI features like object detection.
 The drone can even land on top of a marked location using the precision landing feature.

 - Running a system like this would require data collection at a massive scale for compliance purposes.
-The Enterprise version has native integration with DroneLogbook that helps in recording and managing flight data and can generate automated reports for compliance purposes.
+The Enterprise version has native integration with DroneLogbook that helps in recording and managing flight data and can generate automated reports for